 Add descriptive tag

-Identify celiac disease antibodies with our at-home celiac test.
+Identify celiac disease antibodies with our celiac testing option.

 When celiac disease goes undiagnosed or untreated, there are a handful of complications that may occur, these include:

-If celiac disease goes undiagnosed or untreated, it can increase a woman’s risk of pregnancy related problems as well as reproductive issues.
+• Pregnancy complications: If celiac disease goes undiagnosed or untreated, it can increase a woman’s risk of pregnancy-related problems as well as reproductive issues.

 Untreated celiac disease can cause a number of complications which is why it’s so important to get tested if you’re experiencing discomfort when consuming foods containing gluten.
-This test can be done by taking a visit to your doctor or from home with an at home lab test.
+This test can be done by taking a visit to your doctor or from home with a home sample collection kit.

 See also: Celiac Disease vs Gluten Intolerance: What’s the Difference?